 - A Chinese attack on Taiwan.

 Forty million people, both civilians and military, died in the first World War.
 World War II caused about 60 million casualties with an additional 20-30 million deaths from war-related disease and famine.
-World War 3 would likely be deadlier because the world has only become more advanced and destructive.
+Given the advancements in weaponry and technology since then, one might wonder “will anyone survive World War 3?”
+The potential devastation of such a conflict is unimaginable.

 With the world already in a precarious state, one wrong move could be the spark that ignites the powder keg.
 This is why it is more important than ever for the international community to work together to prevent the outbreak of World War 3.
 This is why it’s more important than ever to have leaders who understand the relevant issues and can be calm in a violent storm.